Share this article

 This Fireside Chat promoted conversations amongst the three panellists prompted by challenging questions from Spencer.
 The hour-long discussion allowed the audience of MBA students and alumni to actively engage in questioning and get involved in the conversation.

-“Having executives from such a broad range of industry backgrounds provided a wide array of perspectives, from luxury cosmetics to industrial packaging,” said Aidan Johnson, a current Global MBA candidate from the new January 2020 class.
+“Having executives from such a broad range of industry backgrounds provided a wide array of perspectives, from luxury cosmetics to industrial packaging,” said Aidan Johnson, a Global MBA alumnus from the January 2020 class.
 “The result was a unique dialogue where students engaged with each other as well as on an organisational level.”

 Diversity and inclusion stretch far beyond just racial divides and the panel did not hesitate to challenge and embrace the wide scope within the topic.
 Read on for a full overview of the interesting Fireside Chat.